Chart Color Schemes

 Mapleton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census evaluation of dwelling structures in Mapleton showed that 87.0% were houses and 13.1% were other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in Mapleton was recorded at 55.6%, with mortgaged dwellings at 23.6% and rented ones at 20.8%.
-The median monthly mortgage repayment in the area was $1,534, below Non-Metro Qld's average of $1,655.
-The median weekly rent figure for Mapleton was recorded at $350, compared to Non-Metro Qld's $345.
-Nationally, Mapleton's mortgage repayments are lower than the Australian average of $1,863, while rents are less than the national figure of $375.
+Dwelling structure in Mapleton, as evaluated at the latest Census held on 28 August 2016, comprised 87.0% houses and 13.1% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Regional Queensland's figures of 76.4% houses and 23.6% other dwellings.
+Home ownership in Mapleton stood at 55.6%, with the remainder of dwellings either mortgaged (23.6%) or rented (20.8%).
+The median monthly mortgage repayment in the area was $1,534, lower than Regional Queensland's average of $1,655.
+Meanwhile, the median weekly rent figure was recorded at $350, compared to Regional Queensland's $345.
+Nationally, Mapleton's mortgage repayments are significantly lower than the Australian average of $1,863, as reported in the December 2020 quarter, while rents are less than the national figure of $375 for the same period.

 Frequently Asked Questions - Housing